phlippieb/10.hs/README.md

 - In **10**, numbers grow linearly (1, 2, 3, 4, 5, etc) where in **2048**, they grow exponentially (1, 2, 4, 8, 16, etc).
 - In **10**, you win and the game ends when you get to 10, where in **2048**, you win when you get to 2048, but you can keep playing.

 Why the changes?
-Because I'm completely new to Haskell, and I didn't want to deal with string formatting, that's why.
+Because I'm completely new to Haskell, and I didn't want to deal with string formatting, that's why 😇 This makes **10** slightly easier than **2048**, because `2^10` is only 1024.

 When you start a game, you will see a 5x5 board (the size is a parameter in the source code, so you can easily tweak it).
 The board is mostly empty -- empty cells are indicated by periods (`.`) -- but there will be one non-empty cell.
 For example: